ekmett/ein/CONTRIBUTING.md

 If you feel it is warranted, then please add yourself in the LICENSE.md file explicitly as well

 SPDX license slugs should be placed either near the very top of the file or the very bottom of the file.

+If it is not possible to place the license in the source of the asset then that should be tracked in the nearest location that a `LICENSE.spdx` file can be placed.

+## Software Bill of Materials

+When adding assets, where possible the SHA256 of the asset or the git hash of the repository should be tracked in a nearby LICENSE.spdx file, so we can find it later.

+Eventually this will be used to feed some sort of automated Software Bill of Materials.
+Contributions to help enable that are very welcome.

 ## Policy Questions